The British Army trains in Kenya. Many women say soldiers raped them and abandoned children they fathered | KRDO

 Abandoned children

-Generica Namoru, 28, says she was in a consensual relationship in 2017 with a soldier while she worked at the BATUK headquarters in Nanyuki.
+Generica Namoru, 28, says she started a consensual relationship in 2017 with a soldier while she worked at the BATUK headquarters in Nanyuki.

 “He went back to the UK when I was two months pregnant.
 He is the one that chose her name when she was born,” she told CNN.